DataVis3/datavis/GETTING_STARTED.md

 * Python 2.7 or higher
 * A way to run python such as Sublime, PyCharm, the command line, or eclipse
 * Access to a copy of *Python Crash Course: A Hands-On Project Based Introduction to Programming (2nd ed.)* by Eric Matthes
-* The matplotlib python library
+* The matplotlib, plotly, and requests python libraries

 Feel free to request access to our Microsoft Teams so you can communicate with the team.